Dillonzellis/dotfiles/README.md

 This setup assumes you're using Ghostty as your terminal and have a Nerd Font installed.
 If you use a different terminal, you might need to tweak some configs.
 The Brewfile installs fonts automatically, so you should be covered.

-Feel free to fork this and make it your own and let me know you find it useful or have suggestions.
+Feel free to fork this and make it your own and let me know if you find it useful or have suggestions.